DataDog/integrations-core/torchserve/README.md

 <!-- xxz tab xxx -->
 <!-- xxx tab "Docker" xxx -->

-This example demonstrates the complete configuration leveraging the three different APIs described in the previous sections as a Docker label inside a `docker-compose.yml`:
+This example demonstrates the complete configuration leveraging the three different APIs described in the previous sections as a Docker label inside `docker-compose.yml`:

 ```yaml
 labels: